-- 1. Derive the three Lorentz velocity transformation equations.
+- 1. Derive the three Lorentz velocity transformation equations, starting from Lorentz coordinate transformation equations.
 (10 points) - 2.
-Derive the three reverse Lorentz velocity transformation equations.
+Derive the three reverse Lorentz velocity transformation equations, starting from Lorentz coordinate transformation equations.
 (10 points) - 3.
 Prove that the space-time invariant quantity $s^2=x^2-(ct)^2$ is indeed invariant, i.e. $s^2=s'^2$, in Lorentz Transformation.
 (5 points) - 4.
-You must derive each one separately starting from the Lorentz spatial coordinate transformation equations to obtain any credit. - Just switching the signs and primes will not cut! - Must take the simplest form of the equations, using β and γ. - 5.
+You must derive each one separately starting from the Lorentz spatial coordinate transformation equations to obtain any credit. - Just switching the signs and primes will be insufficient! - Must take the simplest form of the equations, using β and γ . - 5.
 You MUST have your own, independent answers to the above three questions even if you worked together with others.
-All those who share the answers will get 0 credit if copied. - Due for the submission is Wednesday, Sept.
-18!
+All those who share the answers will get 0 credit if copied. - Due for the submission is this Wednesday, Feb.
+5!